basakoral/INFOMVIS2023-2024/labs/week1/lab.md

 ### Cascading Style Sheets (CSS) - *Making things pretty!*

-With HTML you define the structure and content of the page and with CSS you set its style - things like fonts, colors, margins, backgrounds etc.
+With HTML you define the structure and content of the page and with CSS you set its style - things like fonts, colors, margins, backgrounds, etc.

-A stylesheet will usually consist of a list of CSS rules that are inserted either in a ```<style>``` block in your HTML header, or, more often, stored in an external file and included via the below line of code.
+A stylesheet will usually consist of a list of CSS rules that are inserted either in a ```<style>``` block in your HTML header or, more often, stored in an external file and included via the below line of code.
 Make sure to include an external style sheet always in the HTML header (inside the ```<head></head>``` elements of your HTML file).

 	<link rel="stylesheet" href="css/style.css">